Graceemeruwa/face_mask_recognition/README.md

-****Face Mask Recognition
+****Face Mask Recognition****

-**
-**
-This project focuses on building a face mask recognition system using deep learning and computer vision techniques.
+This project uses deep learning and computer vision techniques to build a face mask recognition system.
 The system is designed to detect whether individuals are wearing masks or not, contributing to public health and safety.

-**Table of Contents
+**Table of Contents**
-**

 Introduction

 Installation